-Participants will need a GP appointment, prior to randomisation, to confirm eligibility and for documentation of informed consent.
+Participants will need an appointment/contact with appropriately delegated practice study team member, prior to randomisation, to confirm eligibility and for documentation of informed consent.
 This appointment may be by telephone, video call or an in-person clinic visit.
-Randomisation will take place as soon as possible following completion of informed consent/assent and the information given to the participant on the intervention that they have been allocated.
+Randomisation will take place as soon as possible following completion of informed consent/assent and information given to the participant on the intervention that they have been allocated.
 Participants will continue to have contact with their GP as and when needed as part of their standard care, but no further study specific GP appointments will be scheduled.
 Data on unscheduled GP visits, including face to face and remote, will be collected from the EHR.